 Cons: There is a delay of at least three months.
 You cannot search for a title, you must browse by date and page number.

 Step 1: Click "Select" next to title and choose "Wall Street Journal."

 Step 2: Choose the date, and page number you are looking for.

 Pros: Provides digital copies of the article in the newspaper, including the whole page if "Page View" format chosen.

 Step 1: Click "Advanced Search" above the search box.

 Step 2: Type "Wall Street Journal" in the first box and choose "Publication Title - PUB" in the drop down box.

 Step 3: Enter the terms you want to search in the box below.

-If you want access to the way the newspaper looked from 1995-2008 (when Proquest Digital Microform CU starts), you will have to access the microfilm collection located in the Business Library.
+If you want access to the way the newspaper looked from 1995-2008 (2008-present is in Proquest Digital Microform CU), you will have to access the microfilm collection located in the Business Library.